OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-02.md

 ## Luke 2:6

-While they were there, the time came for her to give birth.
+While they were there, the time arrived for her to deliver her child.

 ## Luke 2:7